SinghMansukh/jenkins/README.md

 # jenkins
 Just for testing purpose.
-Editing the IP
+Editing the IPSS